FindMySchool LogoFindMySchool

 The school serves a defined catchment area in Fleet and the surrounding villages.
 Places are allocated first to looked-after children and those with EHCPs, followed by siblings and then those living within the catchment area.

-The last distance offered is not published as a fixed figure each year due to the catchment-based nature of the criteria, but families living outside the catchment area (e.g., in central Fleet or Church Crookham) often find it difficult to secure a place unless they have sibling priority.
+The furthest distance at which a place was offered is not published as a fixed figure each year due to the catchment-based nature of the criteria, but families living outside the catchment area (e.g., in central Fleet or Church Crookham) often find it difficult to secure a place unless they have sibling priority.
 Families should consult the FindMySchoolMap to check their catchment status.

 Applications